HealthEconomicsHackathon/inflatably/README.md

 ![Alt Text](giphy.gif)

-inflatably is an example R package [available on GitHub](https://github.com/HealthEconomicsHackathon/inflatably).
+inflatably is an R package [available on GitHub](https://github.com/HealthEconomicsHackathon/inflatably).

 The inflatably can also be installed from GitHub: